 Each spring, the Orion Book Award is presented to books that deepen the reader’s connection to the natural world, represent excellence in writing, and that we believe Orion readers will enjoy.
 The award has been conferred annually since 2007.

-The five fiction finalists for the 2015 Orion Book Award are:
+The four fiction finalists for the 2015 Orion Book Award are:

 The Orion Book Award recognizes books published in North America during the previous calendar year.
 Selection of the winners and finalists is made by the Orion staff, and the staff endeavors to surface and consider every book that is eligible for the award.
 However, we welcome recommendations—from authors, publishers, agents, and readers—for books we should be sure to consider.